 Day 5: Play in the park and visit the Ice Age Discovery Center

-Year in and year out, Snowmass’ terrain parks are consistently ranked in the top of their field by Transworld Snowboarding Magazine, and that includes options for youngsters and beginner park skiers or riders.
+Year in and year out, Snowmass’ terrain parks are consistently ranked at the top of their field by Transworld Snowboarding Magazine, and that includes options for youngsters and beginner park skiers or riders.
 Offering more than 100 features across three parks, including a 22-foot Zaugg-cut Superpipe, Snowmass will more than please any jibster teens.
 The little ones one love playing around in the Lowdown Park, situated on Lower Blue Grouse Trail, which features extra small to medium table jumps and a beginner halfpipe.

 After you’ve had your fill of gravity-defying thrills, make your way down to the Snowmass Mall for an interactive afternoon at the world-renowned Ice Age Discovery Center.
 In 2010, Snowmass was put on the international paleontology map.
 During the excavation of Ziegler Reservoir, construction workers unearthed what would turn out to be nearly 6,000 Ice Age fossils, including mammoths, mastodons, giant ground sloths, giant bison, deer, camel, horses and more.
 The Ice Age Discovery Center is where you and your brood can learn more about the dig, see some of the fossils and meet paleontologists from the Denver Museum of Nature and Science.